Project

 Glencairn Properties

-Before any design decisions were made, we were engaged to carry out an experience feasibility study for Keel Houses testing how the building should be understood, used and lived in by students and how shared spaces could genuinely support wellbeing, community and day-to-day operation.
+Before any design decisions were made, we were engaged to carry out an experience feasibility study for Keel Houses exploring how the building should be understood, used and emotionally experienced by students and how shared environments could genuinely support wellbeing, community and day-to-day living.

-Across the 69 student apartments, space was carefully optimised through bespoke joinery and smart storage, balancing efficiency with comfort.
-Integrated robe-headboard joinery with lighting, compact kitchens and well-considered bathrooms demonstrate how practical constraints were resolved without compromising quality or atmosphere.
+Across the 69 student apartments, space was carefully optimised through bespoke joinery and integrated storage solutions that balanced efficiency with warmth and everyday practicality.
+Integrated robe-headboard joinery, layered lighting, compact kitchens and carefully resolved bathroom layouts demonstrate how operational and spatial constraints were addressed without compromising comfort or quality of experience.

 Sector